Portal, North Dakota

 Portal is a city in Burke County, North Dakota, United States.
 The population was 125 at the 2020 census.
 Portal was founded in 1893.

-Portal sits along the Canada–United States border and is a major port of entry for road and rail traffic.
-North Portal, Saskatchewan is just over the border north of Portal.
+Portal sits along the Canadian border and is a major port of entry border crossing for road (connecting US Route 52 and Saskatchewan Highway 39) and rail traffic.
+North Portal, Saskatchewan is just over the border north of Portal and adjacent to it.
 It is one of three year-round, 24-hour ports in North Dakota (the others being Dunseith and Pembina).